DSL Rings

-DSL Rings (DSLR) is a telecommunications technology developed by Canadian start-up Genesis Technical Systems, based in Calgary, Canada.
-The DSL technology re-uses existing copper telephone network cabling to provide bandwidth of up to 400 Mbit/s.
-The technology also includes quality of service (QoS) and efficient multicast.
+DSL Rings (D.S.L.R.) is a telecommunications technology developed by Canadian start-up Genesis Technical Systems, based in Calgary, Canada.
+The DSL technology reuses existing copper telephone network cabling for a stated bandwidth of up to 50 Mb/s.
+The technology apparently includes quality of service (QoS) & efficient multicast, though that might not be entirely accurate.

 Genesis reported that two unnamed European telecom providers began testing the technology in July 2010.

 Technical overview

 DSL Rings technology combines the capabilities of VDSL2, DSL bonding, Resilient Packet Rings (RPR) technologies and add-drop multiplexers (ADM) in a collector ring instead of the historic tree and branch approach.